 Snap the depth control device toward the floor, breaking the head off of the screw.
 Snap the device again toward the floor.
 This will force the screw under the carpet.

 Step 9 - Finish the Screw Installation

 Continue forcing the screws, one foot apart, into the floor joists on both sides of the squeaky floor areas.
-You will need to continue to work about two feet beyond each of squeaky areas.
+You will need to continue to work about two feet beyond each of the squeaky areas.